 Some stakeholders will be consulted on their own basis but every effort will be expended to take to their representative the associations of the farmers such as the National Farmers Association, the National Meat Producers Association Forestry association, the national timber dealers associations, the national saw log production associations and for the each of the districts and at national level their is a an NGO forum that represents the interests of the civil society.
 Groups will be sought and consulted in as far as their stakes are involved in the REDD initiatives.
-At the national level sector is represented by the Uganda investment Authority (from the government point of view), the manufactures assonumerous other groupings.
-Individual companies dealing in REDD related services and products will be consulted capacities.
+At the national lever sector is represented by the Uganda investment Authority (from the government point of view), the manufactures associations of the civil society.
+The products will be consulted capacities.